 When it comes to the sharing of content, organic search isn’t enough.
 To get the maximum amount of traffic possible, B2B companies need to actively push their content in front of the right people via targeted content distribution.

 It’s a proven technique.
-According to the Content Marketing Institute B2B Content Marketing 2018 benchmark survey, 50 percent of B2B organizations attribute content distribution to an increase in overall success over the past year.
+According to the Content Marketing Institute B2B Content Marketing 2020 benchmark survey, 51 percent of B2B organizations attribute content distribution to an increase in overall success over the past year.
 That means more successful companies are better at identifying their strengths, targeting the right channels, and leveraging cited sources than the competition.
-That also means at least half of B2B companies are ignoring content distribution as a viable method of getting their content out there.
+That also means almost half of B2B companies are ignoring content distribution as a viable method of getting their content out there.

 Don’t just lean on Google—follow these quick tips to boost your content distribution strategy:

 1. Leverage Email Marketing

 Assuming your content creation process is already in full gear, you should have an ample supply of e-books, case studies, white papers, and similar big-ticket content types available.
 Leverage internal distribution channels, such as email marketing and dedicated newsletters, to get your long-form content in front of your current customers and prospects.
 And package more regular content into newsletters by including headlines, blurbs, and a call-to-action such as “Read More” to alert subscribers to new content such as blog articles or video episodes.

 In CMI’s 2020 benchmark, 87 percent of respondents said they still use email to distribute content, so even in the age of Web 2.0 and rampant social media, email should not be ignored.